-EDPC515 Psychological Development: The Growth Years-3
+EDPC514 Psychology of Learning-3

-EDPC525 Psychology & Education of Exceptional Children-3
+EDPC525 Psychology & Educ of Exceptional Children-3

 EDPC540 Behavioral & Emotional Problems of Children-3

+EDPC615 Advanced Human Development-3

+EDPC644 Psychological Testing-3

-EDCI/SPED645 Advanced Diagnosis and Educational
+EDCI/SPED 645 Advanced Diagnosis and Educational

 Therapy in Reading-3

 Three credits to be chosen in consultation with an advisor.
 It is presumed that these courses will assist in the understanding of the learner and/or the learning environment.